 Drain them

-After twenty minutes of cooking, add the cauliflower florets to the broth and let them cook for about thirty minutes uncovered
+After the twenty minutes of cooking, pour the cauliflower florets into the broth and let them cook for about thirty minutes without a lid

-Pour the cauliflower and reduced broth into a serving dish and let cool
+Pour the cauliflower and the reduced broth into a serving dish and let cool

-To serve, add olive oil, lemon juice, and chopped coriander
+To serve, add the olive oil, the lemon juice and the chopped coriander

 Pan